$K_{1,3}$-covering red and blue points in the plane: Introduction

 \subsection{Related work}

-Many research about discrete geometry on red and blue points in the plane has been done.
+A considerable amount of research about discrete geometry on red and blue points in the plane has been done.
 Questions about how to cover the points using specific geometric structures, or how to partition the plane into convex pieces such that each piece contains roughly the same number of red and blue points, have been widely studied in the literature.
 The reader is referred to~\cite{KK2003} (and the references therein) for a survey on this topic.

 One of the more challenging problems on covering red and blue points, proposed by Erd\H{o}s~\cite{PH1989} in 1989 (see also \cite{AU90}), is that of determining the largest number $s(n)$ such that, for every set of $n$ red and $n$ blue points on a circle, there exists a \emph{non-crossing geometric alternating path} consisting of $s(n)$ vertices.
 Erd\H{o}s conjectured that $s(n)= \frac{3}{2}n+2+o(n)$, but one can find point configurations for which $s(n)<\frac{4}{3}n +o(n)$, as described in~\cite{AGHT2003,KPT2008}.
 The best bounds up to date for $s(n)$ are due to Kyn\v{c}l, Pach and T\'{o}th~\cite{KPT2008}, and valid for bicolored point sets in general position.
 However, the conjecture that $|s(n)-\frac{4}{3}n|= o(n)$ remains open, even for points in convex position.